Motheo-M/Capstone-Project-III---LV1/README.md

 The **_view all tasks_** option allows anyone to see **all** the tasks assigned to which member of the team along with tasks details.

 The **_view my tasks_** option allows the user logged in to see **all** their assigned tasks along with tasks details.

+The **_generate reports_** option is chosen, 2 text files named _task_overview.txt_ and _user_overview.txt_ will be generated.
+#### task_overview.txt should contain the following:
+  * The total number of tasks that have been generated and tracked using the task_manager.py.
+  * The total number of completed tasks.
+  * The total number of uncompleted tasks.
+  * The total number of tasks that haven’t been completed and that are overdue.
+  * The percentage of tasks that are incomplete.
+  * The percentage of tasks that are overdue.

+#### user_overview.txt should contain the following:
+  * The total number of users registered with task_manager.py.
+  * The total number of tasks that have been generated and tracked using the task_manager.py.
+##### For each user describe the following:
+  * The total number of tasks assigned to that user.
+  * The percentage of the total number of tasks have been assigned to that user that is logged in.
+  * The percentage of the tasks assigned to the logged in user that have been completed.
+  * The percentage of the tasks assigned to the logged in user that must still be completed.
+  * The percentage of the tasks assigned to the logged in user that have not yet been completed and are overdue.

+The **_display statistics_** option allows the user to read the statistics of both the _task_overview.txt_ and _user_overview.txt_ in a friendly manner.

 The **_exit_** option let's the user log off the software program.